 For information on vaccinations we advise you to contact your doctor or local specialist.

 We advise drinking bottled mineral water when away from the resort.
-In the resort.
-We provide refillable bottles that you can use to refill mineral water any time of day.
+In the resort, we provide refillable bottles that you can use to refill mineral water any time of day.

 Languages and Religion

-Between the Philippines and Central Europe it is 6 hours and between the Philippines and America it is between 9 and 13 hours.
+Between The Philippines and Central Europe it is 6 hours and between the Philippines and America it is between 9 and 13 hours.

 Electricity and plugs

-The Philippines has 220Volt system and at our resorts we have sockets that are suited fot the most European and American two pin plugs.
+The Philippines has 220Volt system and at our resorts we have sockets that are suited for the most European and American two pin plugs.
 When you need 110Volt we have a charging area in our restaurant.

-Wifi connection is available throughout the resort and it is free.
+WiFi connection is available throughout the resort and it is free.